The Curious Life Of Howard Wakefield Movie

 He had repeatedly told himself he’d never really left them.
 He’d never officially abandoned them.
 He was always close by.

-But he now realizes that he doesn’t want them to “leave” him.
+But he now realizes that he doesn’t want them to move on and go about their lives without him.
 He wants them back.
+Perhaps you don’t understand what you have until you’ve almost lost it seems to be the central theme.

 The movie ends there.
-He suddenly appears in front of his wife and daughters in the living room.
+He suddenly appears in the living room in front of his wife and daughters.

 The viewers never know what occurred after his long departure.

 The entire movie seemed to be about Howard going into seclusion and looking at his life from the outside in.
-To appreciate his life as he’d had it all along.
+He’s gotten whatever it was out of his system now.
+And he finally appreciates his life with Diana and the girls.

 17 Comments